 Eating disorders are plagued by twisted thinking.
 In my business we call this twisted thinking cognitive distortions.
+Others might call it Eating Disorders & Cognitive Distortions.
 You know, those thoughts that all sound right in your head but you would never say them to someone else.
 These distortions can tear down self-esteem, chip away at our identities and lead us to believe we are failures.

 How many times have you told yourself you “should not” eat anything above 100 calories or you “should be” exercising multiple hours daily?
 How many times has someone given you a compliment and you say something to deny it like “Oh thanks but I’m really not skinny, I’m fat.”
 Thinking errors like these can lead down a dangerous road to anxiety, depression and possibly an eating disorder.